Jump to section

 You must seek prompt diagnosis and treatment for lower eyelid droop.
 If treatment is delayed, corneal scarring can affect your dog’s vision and cannot be corrected.
 Upon physical examination of your dog, a veterinarian will be able to diagnose a lower eyelid droop easily.
 However, depending upon your dog’s age, further testing may be necessary.
 It is important that you inform your veterinarian of the onset of your dog’s symptoms in order to aid in the determination of the type and cause of the disorder.
 Let your veterinarian know when you first noticed the eyelid droop.

 If your dog developed symptoms past the age of one year, testing will be done to determine the cause of the disorder.
 These tests may vary depending upon what additional symptoms your dog exhibits and what underlying cause is suspected.
 Basic testing to be expected is a blood sample with a blood chemistry analysis and complete blood count as well as a urinalysis.
-If an neuromuscular disease is suspected, a nerve biopsy may be ordered.
-If corneal ulceration is suspected, a procedure known as corneal staining involving a dye will be conducted in order to confirm ulceration.
+If a neuromuscular disease is suspected, a nerve biopsy may be ordered.

 This surgery can typically be performed by your general veterinarian, although, in some extreme cases, you may be referred to a veterinary ophthalmologist.
 Additionally, in cases with extreme swelling and inflammation in the area around the eye, your veterinarian or specialist may recommend separating the procedure into two surgeries in an effort to avoid overcorrection.
-For dogs with corneal ulcers due to infection, ophthalmic antibiotics will be prescribed.
+For dogs with corneal ulcers due to infection, ophthalmic antibiotics will be prescribed first.
 Additional underlying causes will need further treatment, depending upon the specific cause.

 With proper treatment, a dog’s chance of recovering from lower eyelid droop is very good.
 Surgery is typically successful; however, there is a small chance of overcorrection that can lead to further problems.
 If your dog’s condition is too mild to warrant surgery, medical treatment is likely to alleviate problems, although it is likely to be necessary throughout your dog’s life in order to maintain health and avoid pain.
 Your veterinarian may recommend an increase in the frequency of your dog’s well check ups in order to monitor the condition.
 In this situation, the condition may worsen as your dog enters old age, and frequency of check-ups may need to increase.
 If corneal scarring has occurred due to delayed treatment, your dog will have to adjust to its visual deficits.